rangerdio/AudioCodes_backup/README.md

 Simple app to extract AudioCodes configuration file on safe place.

 Created while learning Python, using Python 3.9.1.
-DIST exe file is created to be used directly on systems that are do not have python app installed.
+DIST exe file is created to be used directly on systems that do not have python installed.
 Builded with pyinstaller.

 Usage
 - put the .exe file along with devices.xlsx in desired windows folder.